Stamplay/docs/source/includes/role.md

 // no method
 ~~~

+To retrieve all roles within your application, send a `GET` request to the Roles API resource.

 ## Fetch Individual Role

-To fetch a single role, send a `GET` request to the Roles API resource, with the `_id` as part of the request URI.

 ~~~shell
 curl -X "GET" "https://APPID.stamplayapp.com/api/user/v1/roles/:role_id"